 The tougher rules are required because debt collection is not a typical industry that responds to consumer dissatisfaction, the bureau argues.

 “In the debt collection market, notably, consumers do not have the crucial power of choice over those who do business with them when creditors turn their debts over to third-party collectors.
 They cannot vote with their feet,” Cordray said in remarks prepared for an event to announce the new rules.
 “It is not surprising, then, that for many years, the debt collection industry has drawn more complaints than any other.”

 As is standard in CFPB rule-making, a panel of small business experts will now convene to review the impact of the regulations on industry.
 After that panel issues a report, the CFPB will issue its final rules.

 Remember, legitimate debt collection accounts can damage your credit.
-Too see if any are affecting yours, you can check your credit reports each year for free at AnnualCreditReport.com and view your free credit report summary, updated each month, for free on Credit.com.
+Too see if any are affecting yours, you can check your credit reports each year for free at AnnualCreditReport.com and view your free credit report summary, updated every 14 days, for free on Credit.com.

 Image: Todd Keith